 The primary characteristic that a piece of software must possess to qualify as a virus is an urge to reproduce that is programmed into it.
 This mechanism means that this type of malware will distribute copies of itself, using any means to spread.
-Another characteristic common to viruses is that they are covert, making it hard to detect their presence on a system, without dedicated security programs called antivirus.

 1a.
 System or boot infectors

 A virus can infect a system as a resident virus by installing itself as part of the operating system.